mquad/sars_tutorial/README.md

 # RecSys 18 Tutorial on Sequence-Aware Recommenders

-This is the repository for the hands-on session of the Tutorial on Sequence-Aware Recommenders to be held at ACM RecSys 2018 in Vancouver.
+This is the repository for the hands-on session of the Tutorial on Sequence-Aware Recommenders at ACM RecSys 2018 in Vancouver.

 ## Additional material about the tutorial